erin-at-work/some-snippets-vscode-extension/README.md

 # Some Snippets

-_Personal collection of frequented snippets for VSCode._
+_Personal collection of frequented snippets for VSCode._ Find it in the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ErinLee.react-typescript-cypress-testing-lib-snippets)

 **Stack:** TypeScript ・ React ・ React Testing Library ・ Cypress